astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 #### FlashAttention + Parallelism

-FlashAttention significantly speeds up attention computation also reduces memory usage from quadratic to linear in sequence length.
+FlashAttention significantly speeds up attention computation and reduces memory usage from quadratic to linear in sequence length.
 While it works for most cases, it's not optimized for the case of long sequences with small batch size and/or small number of attention heads, due to insufficient parallelism.

 The first version of FlashAttention kernel uses one thread block per one attention head leading to overall $Bh$ thread blocks ($B$ is batch size, $h$ is number of attention heads).
 Each thread block is scheduled to run on a SM, and such scheduling is only efficient when $Bh$ is as large as number of SMs (e.g. 108 SMs for A100 GPU) for all of the compute resources to be used effectively.
 If one trains LLM with [modern parallelism techniques](https://astralord.github.io/posts/exploring-parallel-strategies-with-jax/) batch size is reduced by a factor of DP and number of heads is reduced by a factor of TP.